neklaf/unizar/README.md

 # unizar
-My college practices, some dates are probably wrong do not take me into account.
+This repository contains my college practices and the last final college project that I made when I was student.
+Probably some dates are wrong so do not take them like they are.

 I include some .tex files, if you want to compile LaTeX files to generate a PDF (or other format) you have to install TeTeX system on your platform.
 I use pdflatex tool to generate PDF files from .tex sources on Debian GNU/Linux.